hallettmiket/hallettmiket.github.io/courses/_posts/2018-05-01-biotech-project.md

 <li> In the first two weeks of term, you have a private 10 minute meeting with the instructor where you describe your project.
 This is a check to make sure you are set up to complete the project before the drop date. </li>

 <li> Near the end of the second term (last 1.5 months), you give a 15 minute presentation with ~10 minutes of questions.
-This is worth <strong>30%</strong> of your overall grade.
-The format, expectations and structure are described [here](/pdfs/courses/biol516/oral.presentation.pdf)</li>
+This is worth <strong>30%</strong> of your overall grade. </li>

 <li> Near the end of the second term (last 1.5 months), you prepare a poster and pressent it with a two minute presentation, followed by questions.
-This is worth <strong>30%</strong> of your overall grade.
+This is worth <strong>30%</strong> of your overall grade. </li>
-Poster requirementss and structure are described [here](/pdfs/courses/biol516/poster.guidelines.pdf).</li>

 <li> At the end of your two semsters, your supervisor provides a grade for your research that constitutes <strong>40%</strong> of your grade.</li>

 </ol>

+The format, expectations and structure of the 10 minute talk are described [here](/pdfs/courses/biol516/oral.presentation.pdf)

+Poster requirements and structure are described [here](/pdfs/courses/biol516/poster.guidelines.pdf).

 <br><br>
 <strong>Avoiding	plagiarism.</strong> Since	the	course	work	requires	written	works	(presentation	slides and poster),	I	need	to	remind	of	you	of	good	citation	practice.
 Throughout	the	text,	you	should	be	clear	on	what	part	has	been	cited	from	which	articles.
 Please	visit	the	[Academic	Integrity	Website](http://www.concordia.ca/students/academic-integrity.html).